Bergen County Alimony Attorneys

 Often, pursuing a fair alimony settlement involves extensive investigation into a closely held business that operates primarily in cash.
 In these situations, we work with forensic accountants and other specialists who help us present a clear picture of total revenue in order to reach a fair agreement.
 We have extensive experience with high net worth divorce cases.

-Contact us to schedule a free consultation in which we can answer your questions regarding alimony and any other family law matter.
+Contact us to schedule a consultation in which we can answer your questions regarding alimony and any other family law matter.